-4.8) Ensure that the mouse recovers from the anesthesia before returning mouse to cage and administer 100μl of buprenorphine at a concentration of 0.015mg/ml IP.
-24-hours post-op, repeat buprenorphine administration.
+4.8) Ensure that the mouse recovers from the anesthesia before returning it to the cage and administer 100μl of buprenorphine (0.015mg/ml) IP.
+24 hours post-op, repeat buprenorphine administration.
+Keep a log of buprenorphine use.

 4.9) One week post-surgery, begin recording tumor measurements twice weekly (Fig. 3).
-So that tumor measurements may be most objective, determine the largest diameter and at a perpendicular angle measure the cross-diameter.
+So that tumor measurements may be most objective, determine the largest diameter and at a perpendicular angle measure the largest cross-diameter.
 Measure also maximal depth.
-Weighting all three diameters equally to estimate tumor volume as their product minimizes bias.
+We estimate tumor volume by multiplying all three diameters, which minimizes bias.

 4.10) When tumor volumes reach approximately 300-400mm3, segregate the mice onto the appropriate number of treatment groups based on the following criteria: tumor volume, growth rate, and mouse weight.
 First sort the mice by tumor volume.
 Next, sort the mice by tumor growth rates relative to the first measurement.
 This might be accomplished on an excel file by sorting the mice according to tumor fold change with respect to the first tumor measurement.
 It is important also to visually inspect the tumor growth rates as tumors with a plateau phase may be unsuitable.
 Next, obtain the weights of the mice and sort the mice according to weight.
 Distribute the mice such that each treatment group (in our case, 4 groups) is as similar as possible according to the aforementioned criteria.